Kota Tua Jakarta

 Jakarta History Museum, the current occupant of former town hall of 17th-century Batavia, the capital of Dutch East Indies and center of the Asian spice trade.

-Kota Tua Jakarta (Indonesian for "Jakarta Old Town"), officially known as Kota Tua, is a neighborhood comprising the original downtown area of Jakarta, Indonesia.
+Kota Tua Jakarta (Indonesian for "Jakarta Old Town"), officially known as Kota Tua, is a neighbourhood comprising the original downtown area of Jakarta, Indonesia.
 It is also known as Oud Batavia (Dutch for "Old Batavia"), Benedenstad ("Lower City", contrasting it with Weltevreden, de Bovenstad ("Upper City")), or Kota Lama (Indonesian for "Old Town").

 The site contains Dutch-style structures mostly dated from 17th century, when the port city served as the Asian headquarters of VOC during the heyday of spice trade.
 It spans 1.3 square kilometres within North Jakarta and West Jakarta (Kelurahan Pinangsia, Taman Sari and Kelurahan Roa Malaka, Tambora).
 The largely Chinese downtown area of Glodok is a part of Kota Tua.

 History

 A map of Batavia in 1740.
-The area of Batavia within the city walls and moat as well as the Sunda Kelapa harbor to the left (north) of the map make up Jakarta Old Town.
+The area of Batavia within the city walls and moat as well as the Sunda Kelapa harbour to the left (north) of the map make up Jakarta Old Town.

 Kota Tua is a remainder of Old Batavia, the first walled settlement of the Dutch in Jakarta area.
 It was an inner walled city with its own Castle.
 The area gained importance during the 17th-19th century when it was established as the de facto capital of the Dutch East Indies.
 This inner walled city contrasted with the surrounding kampung (villages), orchards, and rice fields.
-Dubbed "The Jewel of Asia" in the 16th century by European sailors, the area was a center of commerce due to its strategic location within the spice trade industry in the archipelago.
+Dubbed "The Jewel of Asia" in the 16th century by European sailors, the area was a centre of commerce due to its strategic location within the spice trade industry in the archipelago.

 Headquarters of the Dutch East India company

 In 1526, Fatahillah, sent by Sultanate of Demak, invaded the Hindu Pajajaran's port of Sunda Kelapa, after which he renamed it into Jayakarta.
-This town was only 15 hectare in size and had a typical Javanese harbor layout.
+This town was only 15 hectare in size and had a typical Javanese harbour layout.
 In 1619 the Dutch East India Company (VOC) destroyed Jayakarta under the command of Jan Pieterszoon Coen.
 A year later the VOC built a new town named "Batavia" after the Batavieren, the supposed Dutch ancestors from antiquity.
-This city was centered around the east bank of the Ciliwung river, around present day Fatahillah Square.
+This city was centred around the east bank of the Ciliwung river, around present day Fatahillah Square.
 Inhabitants of Batavia are called "Batavianen", later known as "Betawi" people.
 The creole citizens are descendants of mixed various ethnicities that had inhabited Batavia.

 Around 1630 the city expanded towards the west banks of Ciliwung, on the ruins of former Jayakarta.
 The city was designed according to Dutch urban planning, complete with a fortress (Kasteel Batavia), city wall, public square, churches, canals and tree-lined streets.
 The city was arranged in several blocks separated by canals.
 No native Javanese were allowed to live within the city walls, since the authorities were afraid that they might start an insurrection.
 The planned city of Batavia was completed in 1650.
 It became the headquarters of the VOC in the East Indies and prospered from the spice trade.